Back

 • A better spot in the global market

 These rules limit harmful substances to 0.1 percent, making products safer for everyone.
-This meets the growing need for products made responsibly.
+This meets the growing need for products made responsibly and contributes to long-term sustainability goals.

 “Compliance with EU REACH and RoHS regulations is not just about meeting standards; it’s about leading the way in responsible manufacturing and sustainable business practices.”